Preventing or reducing your risk of dementia starts now – here’s how

 The risks and symptoms of dementia and how to prevent it

-Defined by loss of memory, problems with thinking and reasoning, and an inability to carry on with work and life activities independently, dementia is, understandably, a daunting health condition.
+Defined by a gradual loss of memory, problems with thinking and reasoning, impact on speech, personality, behaviour and mobility, and an inability to carry on with work and life activities independently, dementia is, understandably, a daunting health condition.

-Every day an estimated 250 Australians are diagnosed with the disorder, and while there’s currently no evidence regarding how to prevent dementia, GP and The Wholesome Doctor Dr Preeya Alexander says there are certainly ways to reduce risk of dementia.
+General practitioner and author Dr Preya Alexander says there are certainly ways to reduce risk of dementia.
 The best part?
 You can start now.

 In this article, we’ll answer some of your biggest questions on dementia, from what it is, risk factors and symptoms to whether or not it can be prevented.

 Dementia is a progressive brain syndrome which has many different forms – Alzheimer’s is the most common, with other forms including vascular dementia and dementia with Lewy bodies.
 In the majority of cases, there is no genetic link.
 There’s no cure yet, but some medications can reduce symptoms.

 “There are a range of potential symptoms that may indicate an underlying issue, so if in doubt have a chat to your doctor,” she says.
 “For concerned family members, try your best to visit the GP with your family member, as a full picture of their health history, such as family history, is extremely helpful when exploring a potential memory issue.”

 A few common symptoms of dementia symptoms:

 Short-term memory loss

 Difficulty finding words